 In the ensuing discussion the MPs spoke about the criticism of the National Assembly’s work, the chapter relating to the dialogue between Belgrade and Pristina, the relationship between the Serbian Government and the EU, EU enlargement policy, the country’s joining NATO to become an EU member, application of the recommendations contained in previous years’ reports, the Hague Tribunal, economic issues, etc.

-The sitting was chaired by Committee Chairman Nenad Canak, and attended by the following Committee members and deputy members: Dusica Stojkovic, Dubravka Filipovski, Milorad Haji Stosic, Dragan Sormaz, Gordana Comic, Vesna Markovic, MA Dejan Radenkovic, Vera Jovanovic, Biljana Pantic Pilja, Dr Muamer Basevac, Zarko Micin, Aleksandar Seselj, Miljan Damjanovic and Dr Balint Pasztor, as well as MPs not members of the Committee Dr Vladimir Orlic, chair of the Stabilisation and Association Parliamentary Committee, Cedomir Jovanovic and Vladimir Djuric.
+The sitting was chaired by Committee Chairman Nenad Canak, and attended by the following Committee members and deputy members: Dusica Stojkovic, Dubravka Filipovski, Milorad Haji Stosic, Dragan Sormaz, Gordana Comic, Vesna Markovic, MA Dejan Radenkovic, Vera Jovanovic, Biljana Pantic Pilja, Dr Muamer Basevac, Zarko Micin, Aleksandar Seselj, Miljan Damjanovic, Dr Balint Pasztor and Zvonimir Djokic, as well as MPs not members of the Committee Dr Vladimir Orlic, chair of the Stabilisation and Association Parliamentary Committee, Cedomir Jovanovic and Vladimir Djuric.